csswizardry/csswizardry.github.com/_posts/2023-07-24-core-web-vitals-for-search-engine-optimisation.md

 Interestingly, the thresholds for _Good_, _Needs Improvement_, and _Poor_ are
 the same on both mobile and desktop.
-Because Google announced Core Web Vitals for mobile first, the same thresholds on desktop should be achieved automatically—it’s very rare that desktop experiences would fare worse than mobile ones.
+Because Google announced Core Web Vitals for mobile first, the same thresholds on desktop should be achieved automatically — it’s very rare that desktop experiences would fare worse than mobile ones.
 The only exception might be Cumulative Layout Shift in which desktop devices have more screen real estate for things to move around.